 TARGET AUDIENCE: leading engineering and facilities professionals in private and public healthcare around the world

-IHFE Digest is the annual publication produced on behalf of the International Federation of Hospital Engineering (IFHE) and distributed to 14,500 members worldwide.
+IFHE Digest is the annual publication produced on behalf of the International Federation of Hospital Engineering (IFHE) and is distributed to 14,500 members worldwide.
 The publication features peer-reviewed technical articles focusing on current key issues relating to healthcare estate and facilities management

 IFHE is a non-profit, non-governmental body established in 1970 to enable national estates, facilities engineering professional organisations to join in a worldwide federation.
 The purpose of IFHE is to encourage and facilitate exchange of information and experience in the broad field of hospital and healthcare facility design, construction, engineering, commissioning, maintenance, and estate management.
 IFHE is recognised by the World Health Organization (WHO) in Geneva as a non-governmental organisation in official relations with the WHO.